NoSQL vs SQL? How to Choose the Best Fit for a Project

 Time is crucial in the software development life cycle.
 In the past, companies hired dedicated database administrators, while software developers mainly focused on application development aspects.
 However, this decoupling of DBA and software developers increased software development time and cost.

-NoSQL technologies such as JSON allow software developers to integrate data and development perspectives, leading to cost-effective and timely delivery of software projects.
+The best NoSQL database technologies allow software developers to integrate data and development perspectives, leading to cost-effective and timely delivery of software projects.

 4. Scalability